rpherbig/dr-scripts/README.md

 * safe-room - heals at a PC or NPC empath and shares items between characters by dropping them in a safe room
 * mine (and danger) - mines a room and watches for dangerous events
 * smelt-deeds - combines deeds of like metals to save inventory space
+* workorders - completes a workorder for the given discipline

 ## Miscellaneous background scripts
 These run in the background to provide functionality to you, the user: